Confusion Over Risk Criteria

 There are many challenges due to the lack of clear and simple guidance in this area, which creates difficulty in operators being able to act as intelligent customers

-Bio : Operations Director of RAS Limited, Carolyn is an MIChemE Professional Process Safety Engineer, and has been in the risk and hazard management industry for over ten years.
-Carolyn leads the RAS team of risk and hazard management consultants and has been instrumental in creating the company’s assessment methodologies.
-Carolyn has experience of working with a large number of UK COMAH and high hazard sites to develop safety reports and provide support in all aspects of risk management, in particular consequence analysis and risk assessment, and evaluating the economic impact of improvement measures.
-Working in the areas of safety to people and environment equally.
+A director of RAS Limited, Carolyn leads a team of risk and hazard management consultants and has been instrumental in creating the company’s assessment methodologies.
+Carolyn has experience of working with a large number of UK COMAH sites to develop safety reports and provide support in all aspects of risk management.